Magnitus-/DockerFiles/chrome/README.md

-#dockerfile: jEdit
+# dockerfile: jEdit

+NOTICE: While it worked for a bit, this image has always been flacky for me.
+I'll work on it as time allows if I find that the image by jessfraz still fails me, but truth be told, a dockerized Chrome has always been more of a nice-to-have expiment than a priority for me.

-This is an adaptation of a popular Chrome dockerfile that was needed to make it work on my machine.
+This is an adaptation of a [popular](https://github.com/jessfraz/dockerfiles/tree/master/chrome) Chrome dockerfile that was needed to make it work on my machine.

 I abstracted necessary runtime arguments in a docker-compose file.

-#Usage
+# Usage

 1) Edit the docker-compose.yml file to convey your particular settings: